Visualizing Future Benefits to Increase Preventive Health Investment, Savings, and Labor Supply in Kenya

 The Visualization intervention was also cost-effective: Delivery of the intervention costs approximately $4 per household.
 The estimated cost per Disability-Adjusted Life Year (DALY) saved ranges between $62 and $248, depending on assumptions about the duration of the effect on diarrhea, and on whether benefits to children under five or fifteen years old are considered.
 The estimates are well within the WHO’s highly cost-effective category (up to $1508).

 Information raised knowledge on chlorination: The information module about the benefits of chlorination slightly improved participants’ beliefs about the effectiveness of chlorination in preventing pediatric diarrhea.
 Participants of the active intervention groups (who received the information module) showed 0.08 SD higher beliefs than participants in the pure comparison group (who did not receive information).
-However, changes in information did not explain the observed increases in chlorination: participants in the active comparison group did not show higher rates of chlorination than participants in the pure comparison group.
-Such effects are only observed in the group who additionally received the Visualization treatment.
+The positive effects on information last over time, but do not drive behavior, as evidenced by the lack of behavior change seen in the group who received information only.

 Visualization and planning both led to greater beliefs in ability to achieve desired outcomes: After ten weeks, both the Visualization and the Planning groups showed increases in the belief that they are able to achieve desirable outcomes and overcome obstacles—a concept that psychologists call "self-efficacy."
 It was measured by asking participants' agreement to statements like “I always manage to solve difficult problems if I try hard enough.”
 This result showed that both Visualization and Planning interventions strengthened the connections that participants make between their behavior in the present and desired outcomes in the future.
 While both groups were affected, the observed effects were stronger and more long-lasting in the Visualization group.
 After 30 to 36 months, participants in the Visualization group maintained higher levels of self-efficacy than those in the Planning group (0.14 SD difference), consistent with the differential long-term effects on chlorination.
 Furthermore, participants in the Visualization group were better at vividly imagining themselves and their family in the future.
 There were no detectable differences between the groups in time preferences over effort or money, planning skills, or attitudes toward risk.